jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 ### 261 Protection from legal proceedings
 (1) No action lies against any member of the Environment Court for anything they say, do, or omit to say or do, while acting in good faith in the performance of their duties.
-(2) In addition, a member of the Environment Court who is a District Court Judge also has the immunities conferred by section 119 of the District Courts Act 1947 (which confers on District Court Judges, at all times, the same immunities as a Judge of the High Court).
+(2) In addition, a member of the Environment Court who is a District Court Judge also has the immunities conferred by section 23 of the District Court Act 2016 (which confers on District Court Judges, at all times, the same immunities as a Judge of the High Court).
 (3) No action lies against the Registrar for anything the Registrar says or does, or omits to say or do, while acting in good faith under section 278(3), section 281(5), or section 281A.

 ### 262 Environment Court members who are ratepayers